-In this section, you will see the term Covered Transplant Procedure, which is defined below:
+In this section, you will see some key terms which are defined below:

 Covered Transplant Procedure

 As decided by the Claims Administrator, any Medically Necessary human organ, tissue, and stem cell / bone marrow transplants and infusions including necessary acquisition procedures, mobilization, collection and storage.
 It also, includes Medically Necessary myeloablative or reduced intensity preparative chemotherapy, radiation therapy, or a combination of these therapies.